Hormone receptor and prematurity risk

 D-limonene could offset dry mouth in cancer patients

 A Stanford collaboration between clinical and basic science researchers has led to the identification of a compound that could improve the quality of life for head and neck cancer patients.

-Magazine explores new frontiers
+Magazine explores listening, hearing